seanox/aspect-js/README.md

 - NoSQL datasource based on XML
   lightweight data management for aggregation / projection / transformation
 - Micro Frontends
-  Platform and framework for the implementation of micro-frontends
+  platform and framework for the implementation of micro-frontends
 - Test environment
   for automated unit tests and integration tests
 - ...